Particle Physics (F3214)

 15 credits, Level 6

 This module is a first introduction to basic concepts in Elementary Particle Physics.
-It presents an introductory discussion of leptons and quarks and their interactions in the standard model.
+It presents an introductory discussion of leptons and quarks and their interactions in the Standard Model.
 Particular emphasis will be given to experimental methodologies and experimental results.
-A selection of topics covered in this course include:

 Contact hours and workload